 Kelsey Falter is a young entrepreneur with a background in branding, marketing, and front-end development.
 She had successfully translated her skills into a design-focused startup PopTip which aimed to provide quick customer feedback through polls on social media.
 It was her understanding of the importance of design that has led to her success.
 PopTip had gotten investments in the sum of $2.41M from Scott Belsky(founder of Behance) and Jared Hecht (co-founder of GroupMe) and a number of other investors.
 The company was acquired by Palantir Technologies in 2014.

 In this case study, Dan Birman talks about identifying customer demands and adapting designs to solve particular problems.
 He talks through the process of redesigning an app around consumer requirements and how that can have a dramatic effect on the companies growth and help build a strong loyal customer base.

 These two audiences though are very different, so how can you cater to both.
-Well that was the problem that they faced with their designer Tobias Schneider.
+Well, that was the problem that they faced with their designer Tobias Schneider.

-This case study is an example of just how important having a great designed website is for your company to grow, but also outlines the importance of testing your design with users and trusting in the statistics, no matter how loudly a few users protest.
+This case study is an example of just how important having a greatly designed website is for your company to grow, but also outlines the importance of testing your design with users and trusting in the statistics, no matter how loudly a few users protest.